Be a Library Advocate

 Library advocacy can be as simple as telling a friend about library services and their importance within the community, and can have the ripple effect of ensuring the library has the resources to continue offering those services.

-How you can take action:
+Simple ways you can take action:

 - Use the library.
 Taking advantage of everything the library has to offer helps us to show the importance of access to our community.